 A typical travel and expense policy spans -

-- The process for making expenses and claiming reimbursements - Permissions and people involved.
+The process for making expenses and claiming reimbursements - Permissions and people involved.

-- What expenses are considered as business expenses and what are not?
+What expenses are considered as business expenses and what are not?

-- What constitutes a business trip and which components of it are reimbursed and which are not?
+What constitutes a business trip and which components of it are reimbursed and which are not?

 Let’s take a while to dive deeper into these three aspects of a typical policy.

 The first step to creating policies around expenses is defining the process.
 From how an expense is reported to how the reimbursement will be processed, this is typically referred to as the expense reporting workflow.
 In its most simple state, this is what a workflow should look like -

 Let’s break this process down by stages and understand what will define a healthy process -